Int. No. 946-B

 Be it enacted by the Council as follows:

 Section 1.
-Title 20 of the administrative code of the city of New York is amended by adding a new chapter 14 to read as follows:
+Section 20-1201 of the administrative code of the city of New York, as amended by local law 80 of 2020, is amended to add new definitions of "underground facilities," "utility safety employee" and "utility safety employer" in alphabetical order to read as follows:

 Click here for full text